exercism/javascript-test-runner/README.md

 As you can see, it will be copied to a local directory.
 It's up to you to clean-up this directory.

-## Running the Tests in Docker container
+## Running the Solution's Tests in Docker container

 _This script is provided for testing purposes_